 When you’re camping for any length of time, it’s ALL about space-saving.
 Oh the conversations – ok, heated chats – the husband and I had about what we could and couldn’t take on our three-week camping road trip to France.
 One thing we agreed on from the beginning though, was stacking the kids on top of each other.
 And by that I mean, once we had discovered they made camping bunk beds for kids (in this case, the Hi Gear Duo Bunk Beds from Go Outdoors), we thought they’d be the perfect solution for our daughters’ (aged 5 and 3 at the time) sleeping arrangements during our camping adventure.

-The Hi Gear Duo Bunk Beds also seemed like they would be super handy for future trips where we might need to put them to bed in a smaller space than usual.
+The Hi Gear Duo Bunk Bed camp beds also seemed like they would be super handy for future trips where we might need to put them to bed in a smaller space than usual.
 The camping bunk beds for kids were one of the new-equipment successes of our holiday, let me tell you why…

 *Disclaimer: This article contains some affiliate links, any purchases you make are unaffected but I may receive a small commission at no extra cost to you to help me keep this blog running – thanks.